ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 This executive roadmap provides a clear path forward for the Science Data Kit project, focusing on the transition from Streamlit to Flask while preserving and enhancing the valuable work done in the Plugin Architecture and Design/UX phases.
 By following this roadmap, the project will achieve a more maintainable, user-friendly, and deployment-ready application that better serves the needs of scientific users.

-The completion of Phase 1 (Feature Parity Assessment) and the implementation of high-priority pages and two medium-priority features (About page and cBioPortal browser) represent significant milestones in the migration process, providing a solid foundation for the implementation work to follow.
+The completion of Phase 1 (Feature Parity Assessment) and the implementation of high-priority pages and all medium-priority features (About page, cBioPortal browser, Dropbox integration, ISA browser, Map visualization, Microsoft Graph integration, Microsoft Graph exploration, Ontology browser, and User preferences) represent significant milestones in the migration process, providing a solid foundation for the implementation work to follow.
 With a clear understanding of the current state and a detailed plan for moving forward, the project is well-positioned to successfully complete the transition to Flask.

 Note: This file has been updated in place (rather than creating a new version with _v2 suffix) to keep file counts to a minimum.